Advancing Reforms at the Regional and Local Levels

 San Diego and Sacramento

 Smart Growth California funders are active in both San Diego and Sacramento.
 Through our statewide network of funders, we have been able to support funders that are active in these two regions by providing learning opportunities, briefings, and technical assistance, as well as by linking these local funders to national and statewide funders who want to collaborate with them and/or invest in their regions.
-Contact Ron Milam, Interim Director of Smart Growth California, with any questions about our work in San Diego and Sacramento.
+Contact Ron Milam, Director of Smart Growth California, with any questions about our work in San Diego and Sacramento.